tieval: An Evaluation Framework for Temporal Information Extraction Systems: Introduction

-To mitigate the above issues, we developed \texttt{tieval}, a Python library that enables the development and evaluation of TIE systems.
+To mitigate the above-referred issues, we developed \texttt{tieval} (logo presented in Figure~\ref{fig:logo}), a Python library that enables the development and evaluation of TIE systems.
 This framework provides a simple interface to download and read TIE corpora in various formats.
-It currently covers well-known corpus -- such as TempEval-3 \cite{tempeval3}, TDDiscource \cite{tddiscourse}, and MeanTime \cite{meantime} -- however, it lays the foundations for others to be included by providing base classes for the construction of the corpus.
+It currently covers well-known corpus -- such as TempEval-3~\cite{UzZaman2013SemEval-2013Relations}, TDDiscource~\cite{Naik2019TDDiscourse:Events}, and MeanTime~\cite{Minard2016MEANTIMECorpus} -- and lays the foundations for others to be included by providing base classes for the construction of the corpus.
 It also provides domain-specific operations -- such as temporal closure and simple translation of intervals into point relations -- that can be used to develop TIE systems.
-In addition to this, it includes an evaluation infrastructure for a comprehensive assessment of the effectiveness of the different models being evaluated.
+Besides that, it includes an evaluation infrastructure for a comprehensive assessment of the effectiveness of the different models.
 Because \texttt{tieval} supports the entire development pipeline of TIE, it can also be used to ensure reproducibility and fair benchmarking of future research.
-The main contributions of \texttt{tieval} are the following: \begin{enumerate} \item it gathers the multiple corpora for the development of TIE systems, making it easy to access with just a few lines of code; \item it facilitates access to domain-specific operations, such as interval to point relation and temporal closure, as well as metrics such as temporal awareness; \item it provides a standard framework, thus making it easy for new methods to be compared against previous ones. \end{enumerate}
+The main contributions of \texttt{tieval} are the following:

+\begin{enumerate} \item it gathers and standardizes the multiple corpora for the development of TIE systems, making it easy to access with just a few lines of code; \item it facilitates access to domain-specific operations, such as temporal closure, and metrics, such as temporal awareness; \item it provides a standard framework, thus making it easy for new methods to be compared against previous ones. \end{enumerate}

-The remaining of the paper is organized as follows: The next section, provides an overview of recent work in TIE and some of its software.
-We then proceed to present the \texttt{tieval} package in section \ref{sec:tieval}.
-We start with a general introduction and then go into some of its most relevant features.
-Section \ref{sec:future_work} serves to present our thoughts on what we strive to be next steps in the development of the framework.
+The remainder of the paper is organized as follows: the next section provides an overview of recent work in TIE and some of its software.
+We then proceed to present the \texttt{tieval} package in section~\ref{sec:tieval}.
+This section starts with a general introduction and then goes into detail about some of its most relevant features.
+Section~\ref{sec:future_work} serves to present our thoughts on what we strive to be the next steps in the development of the framework.